To earn a minor in Health Policy a student must complete each of the following three requirements:

 PAM 5900 Special Topics in Health Administration and Finance (1 credit)

-Completing requirements 2 and 3 above will not result in 15 credits, so students must select one additional PAM course.
+Completing requirements 2 and 3 above will not result in 15 credits.
+Students must select one additional PAM course.
 The additional course may be at the 2000, 3000, or 4000 level.
 The 3000 and 4000 level courses have prerequisites, so this additional course can be used to fulfill the prerequisite if desired.